aDotInTheVoid/boxcars/docs/report/report.md

 The other major implementation difference is how behaviours are scheduled onto the `Cown`s, with Rust also needing indirection over FFI (§\ref{design-behaviours}).
-Therefor I benchmarked scheduling a large number of behaviours that do minimal work, to measure the cost of the scheduling and exectution itself.
+Therefor I benchmarked scheduling a large number of behaviours that do minimal work, to measure the cost of the scheduling and execution itself.

 As shown, the FFI indirection imposes very little additional overhead over the C++ code which can interact directly with the runtime.